 1. Strikes.
 The first time a player breaks a rule, he or she will be warned.
 If a player has been warned in the past, each violation will receive a strike.
 On the third strike, the player will be banned.
 The Staff reserve the right to ban users without strikes or warnings if the case is egregious.

 2. Adult Content.
 This is a game for adults.
 You (and your character) must be 18 years or older in order to play.
 That said, all content posted on the server is restricted to what would be considered acceptable in an R-rated movie.
 Sexually-suggestive content can be acceptable if it serves a storytelling purpose, but if what you are posting enters porno or snuff film territory, you have gone too far.
 This is not a sex roleplay server.
 If that is your primary interest, please look elsewhere.

 6. Brutal Difficulty.
-The Staff here believe that great stories are best told under adversity, and to that effect, will be setting out to challenge you.
+Great stories are best told under adversity.
 Playing in this game will be difficult.
 I'm not talking about rolling dice, or min-maxing traits—anyone can do that.
-(Min-maxing is bad.
-Please stop.)
-I'm talking about making difficult decisions, about dealing with NPCs who behave like real people, who have their own selfish motivations, and who do not exist to help you.
-This is an unfair world in which many characters—PC and NPC alike—will have no problems lying to you, using you, or even outright betraying you.
+I'm talking about making difficult decisions, about dealing with NPCs who behave like real people, who have their own selfish motivations, and who do not necessarily exist to help you.
+This is an unfair world in which many characters will have no problems lying to you, using you, or even outright betraying you.